manikandan-e/document/multi-host-postcode.md

 ## Problem Description

-The current implementation in the phosphor-host-postd for only single host postcode access available through  LPC interface.
+The current implementation in the phosphor-host-postd supports only single host postcode access through LPC interface.
+Hence , multiple-host are nio

 It is required to develop a new mechanism that would allow to read port 80 post code for multiple-host through BIC(Bridge IC) using IPMI protocol.